FMMT666/433M83Octave/README.md

 433M83Octave
 ============

+  *Please notice that this is NOT complete and NOT functional yet!*

   A set of tools for [GNU Octave][1], to help analysing and decoding (not only 433MHz) [ISM band][2] signals.

-  *Please notice that this is NOT complete yet!*

 ---